Franco (singer)

-Franco Javier Iglesias, better known simply as Franco (born 14 December 1959) is a Cuban Latin pop singer.
+Franco Javier Iglesias, better known mononymously as Franco (born 14 December 1959) is a Cuban Latin pop singer.
 He achieved two number-one songs on the Billboard Hot Latin Songs chart with his cover of "Toda la Vida in 1986 and "María" in 1988.
 The latter song received a Lo Nuestro nomination for Pop Song of the Year in 1989.